 How can I protect myself from an adverse action claim?

-There are a number of steps you can take to protect yourself from an adverse action claim.
+There are several steps you can take to protect yourself from an adverse action claim.
 The biggest issue is to make sure you clearly explain why your reasons are valid and provide evidence of your decision-making process.
-It is a vital that the workers understand and accept the valid reasons.
+It is vital that the workers understand and accept the valid reasons.

-The following are some tips to help minimise your risk of and adverse action claim:
+The following are some tips to help minimise your risk of an adverse action claim:

 - Document your decision-making process.
-This will allow you to be able to defend yourself in front of a court or tribunal as to the exact reason you took the actions that led to an adverse action claim.
-If the decision results in dismissing someone, it allows you to demonstrate the reason and not allowing the employee to jump to conclusions as to why they were dismissed.
+This will allow you to defend yourself in front of a court or tribunal as to the exact reason you took the actions that led to an adverse action claim.
+If the decision results in dismissing someone, it allows you to demonstrate the reason and not allow the employee to jump to conclusions about why they were dismissed.